smitpi/PSGalleryReport/psgallery-authors.md

 + **Invoke-ExportImportSslCertificateREDFISH 7.0.0**  - iDRAC cmdlet using Redfish with OEM extension to either export or import SSL certificate locally. [*03/31/2022 20:04:57*]
 + **Invoke-CreateXauthTokenSessionREDFISH 7.0.0.0**  - iDRAC cmdlet using Redfish API to either view, create or delete iDRAC X-auth token session. [*03/10/2022 01:47:45*]
 + **Set-PowerControlREDFISH 6.0.0**  - Cmdlet using iDRAC with Redfish API to get either server current power state or change the server power state.
 If changing the server power state, make sure you pass in the exact string value since the values are case sensitive. [*01/06/2022 01:13:38*]
-+ **Set-OneBIOSAttributeREDFISH 6.0.0**  - Cmdlet using iDRAC with Redfish API to either set one BIOS attribute or get current value of BIOS attributes.
-When setting BIOS attribute, make sure you pass in exact name of the attribute and value since these are case sensitive.
-Example: For attribute MemTest, you must pass in "MemTest".
-Passing in "memtest" will fail. [*01/06/2022 01:12:30*]
 + **Set-OemNetworkPropertiesREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API with OEM extension to either get current network card settings, get specific network card attribute current value, get network card attribute registry or set mulitple network card attributes.
 This cmdlet will allow you to set network card attributes which are not supported by DMTF. [*01/06/2022 01:10:31*]
 + **Set-NextOneTimeBootVirtualMediaDeviceOemREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API with OEM extension to set next onetime boot device to either virtual optical or virtual floppy.
 DMTF does not support setting virtual CD or virtual floppy as next one time boot.
 This cmdlet uses OEM extension to solve this issue. [*01/06/2022 01:09:06*]
 + **Set-NextOneTimeBootDeviceREDFISH 6.0.0**  - iDRAC cmdlet using Redfish API to either get current next boot onetime boot device value / supported possible values or set next onetime boot device with reboot now or no reboot but still set next onetime boot device. [*01/06/2022 01:07:46*]